farooqkz/chooj/README.md

 **NOTE: While I try to test stuff before pushing but you might find some broken builds there.
 There is no automated test yet.**

+### Device compatiblity

+This app should work on all KaiOS versions.
+However it has been also tested on these devices:

+ - Nokia 8110 4G(aka The BananaPhone)
+ - Nokia 800 Tough

 ### How to build?

  - Install Node v12.x if you haven't
  - `npm install` in project's directory
- - `npm run build` to build for KaiOS
+ - `npm run build` to build for KaiOS(production)
+ - or run `npm run devbuild` to create a development build(faster build at the cost of heavier bundle)
  - Now you can sideload the application in `build/` to your device.

 You can check guides on how to prepare your device for sideloading stuff